 Verses 8 & 9: But at the last Daniel came in before me, whose name was Belteshazzar, according to the name of my god, and in whom is the spirit of the holy gods: and before him I told the dream, saying, O Belteshazzar, master of the magicians, because I know that the spirit of the holy gods is in thee, and no secret troubleth thee, tell me the visions of my dream that I have seen, and the interpretation thereof.

 Note, this is the first mention of Daniel’s name since chapter 2:49.
 At that time, he was in his early twenties.
 Now, thirty-three years later, he is in the middle age of his life.
-What went on during those thirty three years we can only speculate.
+What went on during those thirty-three years we can only speculate.
 But, from the esteem, noted in this verse, that he held in the eyes of the king we can safely assume that he conducted a very distinguished service in the kingdom of Babylon.
-Quite likely, he had counseled the king on many other matters throughout the intervening years and thus had established his reputation for having “the spirit of the holy gods” because “no [other] secret” seemed to be hidden from him.
+Quite likely, he had counseled the king on many other matters throughout the intervening years and thus had established his reputation for having “the spirit of the holy gods” because “no secret” seemed to be hidden from him.

-So Daniel did not come in before the king along with the other “wise men” even though he was “master of the magicians.”
+Daniel did not come in before the king along with the other “wise men” even though he was “master of the magicians.”
 Evidently, by the time Daniel did come in, the king had already explained his dream giving the others opportunity to interpret it before Daniel arrived.
 We are not told whether or not they ventured an explanation, only that “they did not make [it] known . . .”

-But, whatever the case, it had to be impossible for them to remain totally silent.
+Whatever the case, it had to be impossible for them to remain totally silent.
 They had to come up with something and their stammering, hesitant words probably bored, if not exasperated the king.
 But, unlike his previous reaction, the king was far more patient this time and did not threaten to have them “cut in pieces” as he did in Daniel 2:5!

-So, even today like the ancient king, multitudes continue to believe in a polytheistic, multiplicity of “gods” instead of only one God.
+Even today, like the ancient king, multitudes continue to believe in a polytheistic, multiplicity of “gods” instead of only one God.
 The king’s words, when introducing Daniel, were indeed flattering.
 If they were designed to take Daniel off his guard and tempt him to modify the negative impact of the dream’s interpretation, it didn’t work.
 One of the tests of a true prophet is to tell the truth regardless of the consequences, and Nebuchadnezzar respected him for it.
 Perhaps, his purpose for bringing the wise men in first, was to hear as much good news (even though false) as possible, before hearing the bad.

 Verse 10: Thus were the visions of mine head in my bed; I saw, and behold a tree in the midst of the earth, and the height thereof was great.